hashicorp/waypoint-examples/kubernetes/nodejs-apply/README.md

 to Kubernetes using templated Kubernetes YAML files.
 This would also work with JSON or Jsonnet files.

-The `kubernetes-apply` plugin is expected to be released via the 0.4.0 release.
+The `kubernetes-apply` plugin is released via the 0.6.0 release.
-It is currently available through the `main` branch on waypoint.